-- a. mobile charge carriers collide with atoms of the resistor - b. mobile charge carriers have mass (possess inertia) which resists their motion - c. the electric field that causes charge flow diminishes with distance - d. charge is consumed or used up as it flows through the wire - Resistance is quantifiable that is, it can be measured and calculated.
-The standard metric unit used 2. to express the amount of electrical resistance is the b.
+- The cause of resistance to the flow of charge within an electrical wire is . - a. mobile charge carriers collide with atoms of the resistor - b. mobile charge carriers have mass (possess inertia) which resists their motion - c. the electric field that causes charge flow diminishes with distance - d. charge is consumed or used up as it flows through the wire - Resistance is quantifiable that is, it can be measured and calculated.
+The standard metric unit used to express the amount of electrical resistance is the . a.
+Joule b.
 Watt c.
 Volt d.
 Amp e.
-Ohm a.
-Joule - For the following pairs of wire descriptions, choose the wire that has the greatest resistance.
-3.
+Ohm - 3.
+For the following pairs of wire descriptions, choose the wire that has the greatest resistance.